Tips on promoting positive mental health in the workplace

 We may find these early warning signs hard to see in ourselves, and it can help to have colleagues who can help us recognise these which is why we have put together an employer checklist for creating mentally healthy workplaces.

 Ways of promoting positive mental health in the workplace

 Promote a culture of communication whereby employees feel comfortable to speak up as soon as they start to feel under pressure and stressed.
 Having the courage to speak up means the issue can be dealt with early on and necessary provisions can be made.
 This prohibits the issue from escalating and becoming harder to deal with at a later stage.

 Whenever you read about wellbeing it always discusses the importance of taking time out for yourself, being more active and being realistic with your capabilities.
 And this should be the same at work.
 Employees should not worry about taking their designated lunch break, leaving the office on time to get to an exercise class or pushing back on tasks if they are already at full capacity.

 If you have a mental health officer in place, make sure your employees know they exist should they need support.
 This may not be a designated role but there may be someone whose role would suit this responsibility or there may be an online resource that employees can turn to.
 It is important to communicate the resources that are available and raise the awareness of them.

-Carrie-Ann Randall from our Employment team comments ‘In most organisations, employees are the most valuable asset and they need to be looked after.
-When we aren’t at our best we do not perform as well therefore promoting positive mental health in the workplace reaps rewards not only for the organisation but the employees on an individual basis too.’
+Ashley Hunt from our Employment team comments "In most organisations, employees are the most valuable asset and they need to be looked after.
+When we aren’t at our best we do not perform as well therefore promoting positive mental health in the workplace reaps rewards not only for the organisation but the employees on an individual basis too."

 Seeking legal advice on mental health in the workplace.